Trust A Firm That

 Most employers in Illinois are required to carry a workers’ compensation policy for the benefit of their employees who suffer job-related injuries or death.
 To be entitled to workers’ compensation benefits, two conditions must be met: the injury must have arisen from the victim’s employment and happened during their employment.

 These two conditions can sometimes be difficult to prove.
 The availability of workers’ compensation benefits is no guarantee that a claim will go through.
 The employer may refuse a claim on the victim’s pre-existing condition.
-The victim must prove that their injury was caused by a risk connected with their employment, in order to create a causal connection between their job and their injury.
+The victim must prove that their injury was caused by a risk connected with their employment, to create a causal connection between their job and their workplace injury.
 Depending on the type of injury you sustained, proving such a causal connection may not be easy.

 There are circumstances under which you may be able to sue your employer for your injuries.
 If you can prove that your employer acted in an exceptionally egregious manner and failed to create a safe construction site, you may be able to sue.
 You may also have the right to file a lawsuit if your employer did not purchase workers’ compensation coverage as required by law.

 If your injury was caused by a third party, like the manufacturer of defective machines and equipment, you may be able to sue the manufacturer in a product liability case.
-Seeking the advice of a product liability attorney can help you understand if you have a case.
+Seeking the advice of a Chicago product liability attorney can help you understand if you have a case.

 Determining who is responsible for your construction accident injury can be tricky.
 On a construction site, there could be contractors and sub-contractors working side by side.
 Determining which employer or entity is responsible for your injury will require an investigation into how your work was performed and which party exercised control over your work.

-If you are confused about the legal aspects of your situation, an experienced personal injury attorney can help you get clarity.
+If you are confused about the legal aspects of your situation, an experienced Chicago personal injury attorney can help you get clarity.
 At Smith LaCien, we can help ensure that you receive the benefits you deserve.
 We offer a free, no-obligation consultation, and our personal injury claims are handled on a contingency fee basis.
 In other words, you pay nothing if your case does not yield results.

 Call our office in Chicago today at (312) 509-8900 or fill out our contact form online.